OGGM/oggm.github.io/index.md

 ## About

-**OGGM is a modular open source model for glacier dynamics**
+**OGGM is an open source modelling framework for glaciers**

-The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
-It can simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world in a fully automated and extensible workflow.
+The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module and a calving parametrization.
+It can simulate past and
+future mass-balance, volume and geometry of (almost) any glacier in the world in a fully automated and extensible workflow.
 We rely exclusively on publicly available data for calibration and validation.
+OGGM is **modular** and supports novel modelling workflows: it loves to be remixed and reused!

 Please [get in touch](#get-involved) with us if you are interested in using the model or if you'd like to contribute to the project!